brian-lau/MatlabR/README.md

 Connect Matlab to R using [Rserve](https://rforge.net/Rserve/), a TCP/IP server that allows other programs to use facilities of R. A generic class (`MatR`) connects to RServe through its Java client, which renders the interface platform independent.
 This contrasts with other solutions which are Windows-only.

 # Installation
+Add parent directory to your Matlab path, then run `setupMatR` in Matlab.

 # Usage
 On the machine running R (server):